microsoft/live-share/docs/extensions.md

 | Depending on a project-bundled library or tool | *Same as above* | 1.
 Bundle a fallback version of the dependency with the extension<br><br> 2.
 Support global installation to unblock guests if they choose to explicitly install it.<br><br> 3.
 Remote the state/action if possible, since the host would have the right dependencies available. |
 | Restricting functionality to documents that use the `file` scheme. | Files on the guest's side use the `vsls` scheme. | Add support for `vsls` documents ([example](https://github.com/CoenraadS/BracketPair/pull/73)) |
 | Using the `Uri.file` method and/or `Uri.fsPath` members to serialize/parse URIs | *Same as above* | Use `Uri.parse` and `Url.toString()` instead. |

+## Extensibility API

+In addition to the core goals outlined in the beginning of this document, Live Share also wants to enable extension authors in the following ways:

+1. Be able to contribute to the existing collaborative feature set (e.g. automatically sharing a started server)

+2. Be able to make their own custom experiences collaborative (e.g. syncing bookmarks between participants).

+This will require some form of API/SDK, which extensions can use to determine if/when the user is within a Live Share session, and if so, light up additional capabilities and state syncronization.

+1.